ThaKangBaby/shell-script/README.md

 ## How to run this shell script

-Step 1: Download or clone this repository
+Step 1: Download this repository (Download Zip)

 Step 2: In terminal, change your directory to where you downloaded this repository and enter the folder